PEXANE2/azure-docs.tr-tr/articles/active-directory/users-groups-roles/groups-restore-deleted.md

 ---
-title: Silinen bir Office 365 grubu - Azure AD geri yükleme | Microsoft Docs
+title: Restore a deleted Office 365 group - Azure AD | Microsoft Docs
-description: Silinen bir grubu geri yükleme, geri yüklenebilen gruplarını görüntülemek ve Azure Active Directory'de bir grup kalıcı olarak sil
+description: How to restore a deleted group, view restorable groups, and permanently delete a group in Azure Active Directory
 services: active-directory
 author: curtand
 manager: daveba